zec-hue/macos-devmachine-setup/README.md

 # Machine Setup
-The following is a `.sh` script that you can reuse to setup a new machine
+The following is a `.sh` script that you can reuse to setup a new machine.

+This script is valid for application and framework versions as-of September 2025

 ```sh
 #!/bin/bash